-Suggestions are that by 2030, offshore wind could secure some 2,300 direct operations and maintenance jobs, and 1,500 supply chain jobs.
+It's suggested that by 2030, offshore wind could secure some 2,300 direct operations and maintenance jobs, and 1,500 supply chain jobs.

-But we believe that the infrastructure for bringing this electricity onshore is not sufficiently coordinated.
+We believe that the infrastructure for bringing this electricity onshore is not sufficiently coordinated.
 As a result, some of our precious landscapes are threatened by the need to increase the number of pylons onshore.

 We're lobbying to secure a strategic approach that protects Suffolk’s landscape through our campaign for strategic electricity networks.